dbo-keeganpatton/fantasci/README.md

 4) __General UX__
     - Improve routing when login, update or any other partial navigation occurs.
         - Currently users typically are routed back to index, instead route to last location prior to action.
+    - When User creates new account, login new acct automatically, rather than require follow up login.

 ## Known Bugs:
 1) ~~__Non Logged in Users can Attempt to edit a Story__~~
+2) Delete action in Story list does not work.